GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 The correct way to interchange materials via USD is an open-ended question.
 The only built-in material nodes to USD are a simple USDPreviewSurface (very similar to Blender's Principled BSDF) and nodes to read textures.
 This is insufficient of course for complex materials.
 However, the MaterialX standard has emerged as a good interchange format for node-based materials with support from various applications such as Adobe Substance and various Autodesk Applications.
 Many renderers use their own nodes, but many can also support OSL shaders, which MaterialX can produce.

 Therefore the material solution in the USD Hydra addon uses MaterialX.
 Here's a quick guide to materials:
-- By default, when rendering any Blender materials with just Principled BSDF nodes will be converted automatically
+- By default, when rendering any Blender materials with just Principled BSDF nodes will be converted automatically.
 - There is a MaterialX based nodegraph available under the "MaterialX" editor.
-- A handy conversion script is included to convert Blender Cycles nodegraphs to MaterialX (via the "Tools" panel in the material tab)
+- A handy conversion script is included to convert Blender Cycles nodegraphs to MaterialX (via the "Tools" panel in the material tab).
 - MaterialX networks can be assembled in the editor (and exported for usage elsewhere).
 - MaterialX networks from other applications can be imported here as well.